 Welsh-born Damian Grindley, an avid caver, makes the wines for Brecon Estate, run with his Australian wife, Amanda.
-Damian describes his approach as “Paso-centric,” which is to say he emphasizes the varietals that do well here.
-Brecon Estate is perhaps best known for its estate Cabernet Franc and Cabernet Sauvignon, both complex wines with strength but soft tannins.
-The tasting bar opens out to a concrete patio furnished with oversize chairs and sofas and shaded by umbrellas and nearby oaks.
+Grindley describes his approach as “Paso-centric,” which is to say he emphasizes grape types that do well here.
+Brecon Estate is known for Albariño whites and Rhône and Bordeaux reds, the latter complex wines with strength but soft tannins.
+The tasting bar opens out to a concrete patio furnished with oversized chairs and sofas and shaded by umbrellas and nearby oaks.
+Picnic tables dot the woodsy lawn beyond the patio.
 The outgoing Amanda sets a welcoming tone that, along with Damian’s delectable wines, invites lingering.

 Why go: complex wines with strength but soft tannins; sophisticated architecture; welcoming, laid-back setting.

 Established in 2000, Calcareous Vineyards takes its name from the lime-laden soil lacing the 442 hillside acres on which it sits.
 The winery’s reputation rests on bold interpretations of Bordeaux, Burgundy, and especially Rhône varietals, in both traditional and alternative blends.
 Sip them in the stone and glass tasting room; after choosing a wine proceed to the grassy picnic area, a grand Peachy Canyon perch with miles-long views.

 Why go: traditional and alternative interpretations of Bordeaux, Burgundy, and Rhône varietals; a place to linger; expansive picnic area; hillside views.